oxyg3nium/oxyg3nium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/json/ModelCodecs.md

 - This code is licensed under the GNU Lesser General Public License, version 3 or later.

 3. What other Oxyg3nium modules or libraries are imported in this code?
-- This code imports modules and libraries from org.alephium.api, org.alephium.crypto.wallet, org.alephium.json, and org.alephium.protocol.config.
+- This code imports modules and libraries from org.oxyg3nium.api, org.oxyg3nium.crypto.wallet, org.oxyg3nium.json, and org.oxyg3nium.protocol.config.